Bi-Lagrangian structures and Teichm\"uller theory: Hyper-Hermitian structure in the complexification of a Kähler manifold

 \autoref{thm:MainThmHK} follows fairly easily \autoref{cor:PathIndependence} and \autoref{thm:ComplexBiLagConnection}: \begin{proof} Let $U$ be a neighborhood of $N$ in $N^c$ sufficiently small so that: \begin{itemize} \item The leaves of $\mathcal{F}_1$ are simply connected. \item The complex symplectic form $\omega = \omega_0^c$ extending $\omega_0$ is well-defined. \end{itemize} In particular, the canonical complex bi-Lagrangian structure $(\omega, \mathcal{F}_1, \mathcal{F}_2)$ is well-defined.
 Since the tensor fields $g$, $I$, $J$, and $K$ must be parallel with respect to the complex bi-Lagrangian connection $\nabla$ along the vertical foliation $\mathcal{F}_1$, they are completely determined by their values at one point that can be chosen freely in every leaf: their values everywhere else can be obtained by parallel transport along paths contained in the leaves.
 However the values of $g$, $I$, $J$, and $K$ are uniquely defined at points $p \in N \subset U$ by \autoref{lem:linearHKcomplexification}.
 Thus we have showed uniqueness.
 Conversely, parallel transport along vertical paths of the tensors $g_p$, $I_p$, $J_p$, and $K_p$ at points $p \in N$ yields tensor fields $g$, $I$, $J$, $K$ that are well-defined in $U$ by virtue of \autoref{cor:PathIndependence} and the simple-connectedness of the leaves.
 Of course, the linear algebraic identities verified by $g_p$, $I_p$, $J_p$, and $K_p$ are preserved by parallel transport, so that $(g, I, J, K)$ is a almost hyper-Hermitian structure in $U$.
 It remains to argue that it is admissible in the sense of \autoref{def:AdmissibleExtension}: \begin{enumerate}[(i)] \item $J$ is the almost complex structure of $U \subset N^c$: this is because we know that the almost complex structure of $N^c$ is parallel with respect to the bi-Lagrangian connection by \autoref{thm:ComplexBiLagConnection}. \item $g$, $I$, and $\omega_I$ extend $g_0$, $I_0$, and $\omega_0$ respectively: this is clearly the case by construction. \item $\omega_I - i\omega_K$ is the complexification $\omega = \omega_0^c$ of $\omega_0$: this is because we know that $\omega$ is parallel with respect to the bi-Lagrangian connection by \autoref{thm:ComplexBiLagConnection}, therefore the identity $\omega = \omega_I - i\omega_K$ which holds at points $p \in N \subset U$ is preserved under parallel transport. \end{enumerate} \end{proof}

-\begin{remark} The almost hyper-Hermitian structure is typically not integrable (see \autoref{subsubsec:CP1AlmostHH} below), therefore it is not the same as the Feix-Kaledin hyper-Kähler structure of \autoref{def:FKComplexification}.
+\begin{remark} The almost hyper-Hermitian structure is typically not integrable (\autoref{subsubsec:CP1AlmostHH}), therefore it is not the same as the Feix-Kaledin hyper-Kähler structure.
 Note however that it is ``2/3 integrable'' in the sense that $\omega_I$ and $\omega_K$ are both closed, since $\omega = \omega_I - i \omega_K$ is the complex symplectic structure of $N^c$.
-Let us recall that the integrability of $\omega_I$, $\omega_J$, and $\omega_K$ is sufficient for the integrability of the almost hyper-Hermitian structure by \cite[Lemma 6.8]{MR887284}.
-We hypothesize that the flatness of the Kähler metric $g_0$ is necessary and sufficient for the integrability of the almost hyper-Hermitian structure, in which case it is equal to the Feix-Kaledin hyper-Kähler structure. \end{remark}
+We hypothesize that the flatness of the Kähler metric $g_0$ is necessary and sufficient for the integrability of the almost hyper-Hermitian structure, in which case it is equal to Feix-Kaledin. \end{remark}